Whistleblower News & Articles

 In June, DOJ updated the 2020 False Claims Act penalties to a range of $11,665 to $23,331.
 False Claims Act penalties are mandatory for each separate violation of the law.
 A single fraudulent scheme can involve thousands of violations.
 So, total 2020 False Claims Act penalties assessments can run to the millions or tens of millions of dollars.

-Whistleblowers and even other lawyers mistakenly think that the False Claims Act limits penalties to $10,000.
-Often this leads them to ignore the possibility of penalties when valuing a case.
-But in reality, the government updates the penalty amounts for inflation each year.
+Whistleblowers and even other lawyers mistakenly think that the False Claims Act limits the penalty to $10,000.
+Often this leads them to ignore penalties when valuing a case.

 The False Claims Act, 31 U.S.C. §§ 3729, provides that anyone who violates the law “is liable to the United States Government for a civil penalty of not less than $5,000 and not more than $10,000, . . . plus 3 times the amount of damages.”
 But how does that apply in practice?

-The 1986 law set penalties at $5000 to $10,000 for each violation.
-Subsequent federal law changed these amounts to account for inflation.
-In 1999 Congress increased the penalties to $5,500 to $11,000.
-In 2015, the inflation adjustment law was amended again and now federal agencies are responsible for updating the penalties annually.
+The 1986 law set penalties at $5000 to $10,000 per violation.
+Later federal law changed these amounts to account for inflation.
+Moreover, it made federal agencies responsible for updating the penalties annually.

 Violations Ocurring before November 2, 2015:

 Violations after November 2, 2015 the date of assessment matters: